pollfish/docs/offerwall.md

 You can find detailed information on how to set up server-to-server callbacks [here](https://www.pollfish.com/docs/s2s)

 <h3>8.
-Register & Listen for Pollfish user not eligible notification</h3>
+Register & Listen for Pollfish User Not Eligible notification (optional)</h3>

 Since Pollfish is a survey platform, some times users maybe screened out once a survey is started.
-Having that said, you can register and listen for Pollfish user not eligible notification/listener.
+Having that said, you can register and listen for Pollfish User Not Eligible notification/listener.
 If this event is fired you will not earn any money from that survey and you should not reward your users either.

 <h3>9.
-Passing custom user params on survey completion to server side (optional)</h3>
+Passing a custom user id upon survey completion to the server side (optional)</h3>

-If you want to pass custom params on your server side during survey completion you should follow the steps below:
+If you want to pass a custom user param on your server side during survey completion you should follow the steps below:

 a) Pass your custom param during Pollfish initialization (check for requestUUID param in docs)